 - Post-registration testing requirements

-- Enforcement of proceedings against unregistered nanopesticides or those found to cause unreasonable adverse effects on human health or the environment
+- Enforcement of proceedings against unregistered nano pesticides or those found to cause unreasonable adverse effects on human health or the environment

-Since 2011 when the European Commission published an official definition for what a nanomaterial is, a considerable amount of resources has been dedicated towards ensuring the safety of these materials to both humans and the environment.
-In regards to the agricultural industry, the Plant Protection Products Regulation (EC 1107/2009) is responsible for regulating the use of pesticides of all shapes, sizes and physical states, thereby requiring nanomaterials to be assessed in the same way in which any other active ingredient would be investigated for potential toxicity and environmental fate1.
+Since 2011 when the European Commission published an official definition for what a nanomaterial is, a considerable amount of resources has been dedicated to ensuring the safety of these materials to both humans and the environment.
+In regards to the agricultural industry, the Plant Protection Products Regulation (EC 1107/2009) is responsible for regulating the use of pesticides of all shapes, sizes, and physical states, thereby requiring nanomaterials to be assessed in the same way in which any other active ingredient would be investigated for potential toxicity and environmental fate1.

 Novel Nanotechnology Regulations in the U.S.

 The EPA’s Toxic Substances Control Act (TSCA) considers all materials of the nanoscale as chemical substances that must be comprehensively investigated and regulated.
 On August 14, 2017, the EPA issued the highly anticipated Working Guidance for its Final Nanotechnology Reporting and Recordkeeping Requirements Rule.
-Through this rule, the EPA is able to acquire basic data on the use, exposure and potential hazards that are associated with the manufacturing and processing of nanomaterials.
-For example, the TSCA requires that all nanomaterials used for commercial purposes must notify the EPA of certain information, of which includes:
+Through this rule, the EPA is able to acquire basic data on the use, exposure, and potential hazards that are associated with the manufacturing and processing of nanomaterials.
+For example, the TSCA requires that all nanomaterials used for commercial purposes must notify the EPA of certain information, which includes: